 University of Amsterdam, Faculty of Law

 As part of an elective course devoted especially to this artwork, students enrolled in the Law and Art History programmes of the Amsterdam University set out to catalogue the depicted figures.
 Who are they and what do they symbolise in terms of both art history and the development of the law?
-The result is an inspiring website with background information on the more than 300 depicted figures and artists ranging from Moses and Napoleon to Rembrandt and Klimt.
+The result is an inspiring website with background information on the more than 300 figures and artists in the work, ranging from Moses and Napoleon to Rembrandt and Klimt.
 Visit the website on www.recht-en-onrecht.nl

 Stedelijk Museum Schiedam: Meesterlijke vrouwen